MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab3_Data_Model.md

 Contoso would like to use Power Platform to build an Event Management solution that they can use to manage the different events they host throughout the year.

-In this exercise you are going to create a data mode that will be used to store the different types of events, event registrations, and other data needed for Contoso to effectively manage their events.
+In this exercise you are going to create a data model that will be used to store the different types of events, event registrations, and other data needed for Contoso to effectively manage their events.

 ### Lab Details

 Before beginning this exercise, It is recommended that have completed:

-- **Lab 2 – Create a Power Platform Solution**
+- **Lab 2 – Create a Solution**

 > [!IMPORTANT]
 > This lab uses AI to build out the components.
 Since AI results can vary, it’s important to note that you results may be different (but similar) to what is defined in the lab.
 The basic concepts outlined in the lab will be the same no matter what was created or what it was named.
 If the tables and columns do not match exactly, you may need to adjust to what was created for you.